LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **Pathing Logic**: Continuously updates the path to follow the initiator.
 - **Joy Gain**: Provides social joy gain to the partner while following.
 - **Stage Transition**: Monitors the initiator's job to determine when to advance the date stage.

+### `JobDriver_BackstabbingApproachTarget.cs`
+- **Custom JobDriver** for direct strategic backstabbing attempts.
+- **Physical Movement**: Pawns physically approach their target to manipulate them against a mutual acquaintance.
+- **Pathing Logic**: Continuously updates the path to follow the target during the interaction.
+- **State Validation**: Comprehensive validation system ensures targets are in appropriate states for interaction (alive, conscious, not in mental states).
+- **Target Preservation**: Maintains the original target information to prevent targeting errors.
+- **Interaction Handling**: Executes the backstabbing interaction using `InteractionWorker_Backstabbing`.

+### `JobDriver_BackstabbingGatherInfo.cs`
+- **Custom JobDriver** for information gathering phase of strategic backstabbing.
+- **Intelligence Gathering**: Allows the instigator to learn about the target's relationships before attempting manipulation.
+- **Physical Movement**: Pawns physically approach their target to conduct the information gathering conversation.
+- **State Validation**: Comprehensive validation system ensures targets are in appropriate states for interaction.
+- **Target Preservation**: Maintains target information through the job system.
+- **Interaction Handling**: Executes the information gathering using `InteractionWorker_Backstabbing`.

 ## Harmony Patches (`*.cs` files)